Global $\mathbb{A}^1$ degrees of covering maps between modular curves: Covering maps of modular curves

 \section{Covering maps of modular curves}

-In this subsection, we compute the global $\A^1$ degrees of covering maps from coarse moduli schemes of elliptic curves with level structures to $X(1)$ under certain conditions.
-Using Proposition \ref{A1 degree double ramify}, we show that the global $\A^1$ degree of these covering maps are equivalent to hyperbolic elements in $\GW(k)$.
-We then use Proposition \ref{curve_euler_number} to relate the global $\A^1$ degree with oriented counts of torsion subgroups or torsion points of elliptic curves.
+In this section, we compute both variants of the global $\A^1$ degrees of covering maps from coarse moduli schemes of elliptic curves with level structures to $X(1)$ under certain conditions.
+Using Proposition \ref{A1 degree double ramify}, we show that both the global Euler $\A^1$ degree and the global $\A^1$ degree of these covering maps are equivalent to hyperbolic elements in $\GW(k)$.

-Consider the modular curves $X_0(N), X_1(N)$, and $X(N)$ as smooth projective schemes over $\Z[1/N]$.
-As coarse moduli spaces, the closed points of $X_0(N)$ (coarsely) correspond to isomorphism classes of pairs $(E,C)$, where $C$ is a cyclic $N$-torsion subgroup of a generalized elliptic curve $E(k)$.
-The closed points of $X_1(N)$ (coarsely) correspond to isomorphism classes of pairs $(E,P)$, where $P$ is an $N$-torsion point of $E$.
-The closed points of $X(N)$ (coarsely) correspond to isomorphism classes of pairs $(E,\tau)$, where $\tau: (\Z/N\Z)^2 \to E[N]$ is an isomorphism of group schemes.
-For more details on constructions of coarse moduli schemes, we refer to \cite[Section 2]{saito}, \cite[Section 6]{shimura}, and \cite[Section 8, Section 9]{diamondim}.
-We also refer to the aforementioned sections for the proof that these coarse moduli schemes are smooth projective schemes over $\Z[1/N]$.
-We denote by $Y_0(N), Y_1(N)$, and $Y(N)$ affine open dense subschemes of $X_0(N), X_1(N)$, and $X(N)$ over $\Z[1/N]$, respectively.
-We also note that $Y_0(N)$, $Y_1(N)$ and $Y(N)$ are smooth affine schemes over $\Z[1/N]$, as noted in respective sections of \cite{saito} and \cite{diamondim}.
+The below discussion on $\Gamma$-structures on elliptic curves and coarse moduli schemes of these $\Gamma$-structures is based on content in \cite{km85}.

+By an elliptic curve over a scheme $S$, we mean a proper smooth curve over $S$ with geometrically connected fibers all of genus one and with a section $0$.